diatomzone/diatomzone.github.io/home.md

 hello and welcome to my website! :^]

-this spicy spot will include all sorts of things, including:
+this flammable spot will house all sorts of things, including:

 - wikipages about my ocs
 - computer-related projects like sitebuilding notes and twine games